wolpert/crypto/README.md

 features that are needed for a robust solution.

 Passwords are hashed to generate the 256-bit key, which is used to encrypt and decrypt with the AES crypto library.
-[CTR/SIC](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_.28CTR.29) for block chaining, and PKCS7 padding support.
-(Strings converted with UTF-16LE charset)
+[GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode) is used for authenticated encryption.
+(Strings are converted with UTF-16LE charset)

 The Hashing technique can be picked by the user.
 The default Paranoid impl uses SCrypt, but the user can use a JCE-provided message digest, which we use SKEIN-512-256 by default.